s-gallop/Casino-App/README.md

 - Cancel will bring you back to the main page
 - After finishing a game, press ok to return to the mane page
 - You win slots if the same three images appear in a row or a diagonal
-- You win blackJack if you dont go over 21, and the dealers score is strictly less than yours, or the dealer goes over 21; the dealer wins ties
+- You win Blackjack if you don't go over 21, and the dealers score is strictly less than yours, or the dealer goes over 21; the dealer wins ties

 **Phase 4: Task 2**
 - Test and design a class that is robust
     - BlackJack.isLost()
     - BlackJackTest.testIsLostFalse()
     - BlackJackTest.testIsLostEqual()
     - BlackJackTest.testIsLostTrue()

 **Phase 4: Task 3**
 - Cohesion
     - CasinoApp should be three classes: CasinoApp, AccountManager and LogManager